honoki/bbrf-dashboard/README.md

 * Select a program and view the program details;
 * View your domains, IPs, URLs and services in a clear overview;
+* Click an IP or domain to view the full document;
 * Switch between unresolved and resolved domains;
 * Filter your data with the search boxes on the data tables;
 * Copy all identifiers from the first column with the "Copy to clipboard" button below the data tables;